 Deficiency judgment risk

 Under F.S. §702.06, the lender can file for a deficiency judgment within one year of the foreclosure sale if the auction price was less than the total owed.
 In Florida, the deficiency is calculated as the difference between the judgment amount and the fair market value of the property at the time of the foreclosure sale (not the auction price).
 A deficiency judgment can result in wage garnishment, bank account levy, and a lien on other property you own.
-This is a compelling reason to pursue alternatives like selling before foreclosure, short sale, or deed in lieu with a negotiated deficiency waiver.
+This is a compelling reason to pursue alternatives — whether that means reinstating the mortgage, selling before foreclosure, short sale, or deed in lieu with a negotiated deficiency waiver.
+A foreclosure defense attorney can also help delay or dismiss the case, preventing the deficiency altogether.

 What Florida-Specific Resources Help With Credit Recovery After Foreclosure?